-This TATS Talks discusses the transition process from Pre-kindergarten Exceptional Student Education to kindergarten and tips for success that are involved to ensure a smooth transition for the child and the family.
+This TATS Talks discusses the processes of changing from Pre-kindergarten Exceptional Student Education to kindergarten and tips for success that are involved to ensure a smooth change for the child and the family.

 What options may be available for my child?